 A data analysis pipeline was created in MATLAB that converts the raw LFP data into epochs of interest followed by pre-processing and current source density analysis as shown in Fig.1.
 The analysis pipeline runs for all animals, all sessions and creates a data container for each session.
 Finally, all session data containers were used to create animal wise and grand averaged laminar current source density (CSD) profiles.

-Behaviour analysis
+Analysis of behavioural data

 The behavioural data output (.mat/.csv) files for each session included all the required information to investigate and reconstruct the behavioural of each animal during the probabilistic foraging paradigm.
 For example, time stamps of starting of a nose poke, ending of a nose poke, duration of a poke, trial number and type, each poke’s reward probability and reward outcome (rewarded or not) are recorded.
-For this study, we mainly focused on the following behavioural features.
+For this study, we mainly focused on the following behavioural features:

 Travel time.
 Travel time is defined as the time taken for the animal to travel from one spout to another (Fig.1B, Eq.2).
 This crucial parameter was used to distinguish whether the animal was randomly exploring the cage or showing a more goal-directed exploratory behaviour.
 The idea here is when the animal learnt the task properly, the travel time should be less (< 5s, based on a pilot study) and consistent across different sessions.